 o Any type of flooring material will eventually succumb to wear and tear.
 The important thing is for these flooring materials to withstand external pressures as long as possible before damages start to appear.

 o Engineered hardwood flooring panels will take a longer time before wear and tear start to affect them.
 The sealant and protective coatings added by the manufacturer help in defending the flooring panels against wear and tear.

 o Most types of flooring materials need replacement when damages start to appear on them.
 This may be costly if large areas or rooms need to have their flooring panels replaced.

 o There are multiple ways to repair or maintain engineered hardwood flooring panels.
 Wood maintenance has been provided by various products that can solve structural and cosmetic damages.
-Scratches may be easily repaired with some types of waxes.
+Scratches may be easily repaired with some types.
 Sanding and the application of stains can also remove scratches on any hardwood floor.
 For bigger structural damage, you may use wood putty or wood fillers on the affected areas.

 o Refinishing is also one of the maintenance benefits available with engineered hardwood flooring.
 This is done by sanding the surface of the wear layer and reapplying the sealant, stain, finishing, and protective coatings after the surface of the wear layer is smooth.
 Refinishing can be done multiple times depending on the thickness of the wear layer.
 Refinishing is done to further extend the life of hardwood floors.
 The life of the flooring panels may be extended up to 5 years after they have been refinished.